viniciuskloppel/kite/README.md

 const connection = connect("https://mainnet.example.com/", "wss://mainnet.example.com/");
 ```

 After you've made a connection Kite is ready to use. **You don't need to set up any factories, they're already configured.** Connection has the following functions ready out of the box:

-## createWallet - Create a new Solana wallet with a SOL balance ready to use
+## createWallet - Create a new Solana wallet

-Creates a new Solana wallet (keypair) with optional airdrop of SOL
+Creates a new Solana wallet (more specifically a `KeyPairSigner`).

 Returns: `Promise<KeyPairSigner>`